opengsn/docs/javascript-client/getting-started.md

 ```

 We also deploy such a paymaster on all [test networks](/networks.md)
-For obvious reasons, there is no such "accept everytihing" paymaster on mainnets - any such deployed paymaster will soon get depleted by hackers.
+For obvious reasons, there is no such "accept everything" paymaster on mainnets - any such deployed paymaster will soon get depleted by hackers.

-### Add Use GSN RelayProvider in your app <a id="add-provider"></a>
+### Use GSN RelayProvider in your app <a id="add-provider"></a>

 Once your contract is set, you need to use a RelayProvider to access your contract.
 This is a wrapper to the regular web3 provider.
 All "view" operations are sent directly, but all transactions
 are relayed through GSN